Evaporite: Major groups of evaporite minerals

 The abundance of rocks formed by seawater precipitation is in the same order as the precipitation given above.
-Thus, limestone (calcite) and dolomite are more common than gypsum, which is more common than halite, which is more common than potassium and magnesium salts.
+Thus, limestone (dolomite) is more common than gypsum, which is more common than halite, which is more common than potassium and magnesium salts.

 Evaporites can also be easily recrystallized in laboratories in order to investigate the conditions and characteristics of their formation.

 Possible evaporites on Titan

 Recent evidence from satellite observations and laboratory experiments suggest evaporites are likely present on the surface of Titan, Saturn's largest moon.
 Instead of water oceans, Titan hosts lakes and seas of liquid hydrocarbons (mainly methane) with many soluble hydrocarbons, such as acetylene, that can evaporate out of solution.
 Evaporite deposits cover large regions of Titan's surface, mainly along the coastlines of lakes or in isolated basins (Lacunae) that are equivalent to salt pans on Earth.